nikkilr88/egghead-asciicasts/step-by-step-async-javascript-with-rxjs/lessons/rxjs-refactoring-combinelatest-to-withlatestfrom.md

 	);
 ```

 One way to think about the solution is to use `.combineLatest()` from the instance of the `timer$` instead of creating a new `Observable` from it.
 If I place that there and remove the unnecessary comma, we're now seeing combine this `timer$`.
-We'll move do to a next line and we'll move `.combineLatest()` and we'll indent everything else.
+We'll move to the next line, move `.combineLatest()`, and we'll indent everything else.

 ```javascript
 timer$